 12. Resend Campaigns

-If people didn’t open your email the first time round, send it again.
+If people didn’t open your email the first time around, send it again.
 That gives them a second chance to click.
 Don’t be afraid to experiment with a different subject line, plus you’ll definitely want to send it at a different time of day.
 That can get a few more opens and clicks.

 13. Clean Your List